MicrosoftDocs/power-automate-docs/articles/ui-flows/create-processes.md

 Finally, once they have purchased a plan or gotten the free trial, they need to assign that plan to a user.

 >[!NOTE]
->When you assign a plan to a user, it may be few minutes before the assignment becomes effective.
+>When you assign a plan to a user, it may take few minutes before the assignment becomes effective.

 >[!WARNING]
 >You must have the latest version of each component to record, test, or run UI automation.